Bedazzled (2000 film): Plot

 After going through five wishes, Elliot is arrested after confessing his story to a priest who believed he was drunk.
 The Devil, dressed as a police officer, throws him in a cell, telling him that she likes him, and it would not hurt to have her as a friend.
 Elliot's friendly cellmate tells him that he cannot sell his soul as it belongs to God, and although the Devil may try to confuse him, in the end he will realize who he truly is, and what his purpose is.
 Elliot questions the man as to his identity, but the response is simply "a really good friend".

 Elliot asks the Devil to cancel their contract.
 When the Devil refuses, Elliot states he will not use his final wish.
 The Devil teleports them to Hell.
 When the Devil pushes him to make a final wish, Elliot wishes that Alison could have a happy life – with or without him.
 The Devil sighs and Elliot falls into the depths of Hell.
 He wakes up on a marble staircase, wondering if it is Heaven.
 The Devil tells him that a provision in the contract's fine print states that a selfless wish voids the contract.
 Elliot admits that despite her manipulation of him he has come to like the Devil and regards her as a friend.
-She advises that Heaven and Hell can be found on Earth; it is up to humans to choose.
+She advises that Heaven and Hell can be found on Earth being up to humans to choose.
 Elliot asks Alison out, but discovers she is already dating another man.
 He continues with his life, with a better understanding of who he is.

 Elliot is confronted by Bob, one of his co-workers, who ridicules Elliot at the encouragement of his co-workers.
 Elliot grabs a terrified Bob by the shirt, but lets go, simply saying, "Nice talking to you."
 At home, he meets a new neighbor, Nicole Delarusso, whose looks resemble Alison's but whose personality, interests and fashion sense are much closer to his.
 He offers to help her unpack and they begin a relationship.
 While the two walk along a boulevard, the Devil and Elliot's cellmate, both dressed in white, are playing chess.
 The Devil's computer program lists Nicole and Elliot's foibles, which they tolerate.